Choose your language

 What are print drivers and print queues?

-So you’ve got your printer and your computer and you need to send a print job from one to the other.
-But these two devices can’t exactly shout at each other across the divide, they need a go-between to communicate between them.
+So you’ve got your printer and your computer, and you need to send a print job from one to the other.

 Because each operating system speaks a different language, they might each need their own print driver to talk to the printer.

-And a print queue?
-That is simply a virtual holding area where your print jobs are stored while the printer gets to them.
+A print queue is simply a virtual holding area where your print jobs are stored while the printer works to print them sequentially.
 When you press ‘print’, you don’t really send a job to the printer, you send it to a queue until the printer is ready.

 How to install, update, and troubleshoot print drivers and print queues

 Most printers need you to install the latest printer driver to function well.
-If you are having printer issues, updating or reinstalling the driver usually resolves them.
+If you’re having printer issues, updating or reinstalling the driver usually resolves them.

 To view a list of items waiting to print in Windows, navigate to Settings > Bluetooth & devices > Printers & scanners, then select your printer from the list and click Open print queue.